Interfaces + Open Design / Foundation

 01

 Start with this video's job: This video pitches Oh-My-Pi, a Pi-based AI agent harness, by contrasting four of its architectural upgrades (LSP integration, debugger adapter protocol, model-agnostic routing, and content-hash line edits) against the limitations of Claude Code CLI.
-Treat "Intent" as the outcome you are trying to make visible, not a topic label.
+Treat "Inspect context" as the outcome you are trying to make visible, not a topic label.
 Anchor it to 0:16, where the video says: “at Oh My Pi, see how it works, and check out all the cool features it offers.
 Let's get into it.
 Now, if you've used other terminal AI tools like Claude Code CLI or standard LLM wrappers, you...”

 02